 Moreover, the situation that destroyed Atlantis also erased the few aircraft that were created.
 Since most all aircraft are built out of very light materials, the longevity of any is no match to the forces of natural errosion over many hundreds of years.

-Most aircraft built today rely on materials like aluminum or modern composite parts -- and like other forms of land-base transportation, they use wheels on the ground and burn fossil fuel that drives a friction generating shaft to pull or push the craft through the atmosphere.
+Most aircraft built today rely on materials like aluminum or modern composite parts -- and like other forms of land-base transportation, they use wheels on the ground and burn fossil fuel within a chamber area that drives a friction generating prop-shaft to pull or push the aircraft through the atmosphere.

-While some operate from water, this became unpopular about a half a century ago in favor of aircraft that were not expose to the corrosive effects of oxidation associated with metal and seawater.
+While some operate from water, this became unpopular about seventy years ago in favor of aircraft that were not expose to the corrosive effects of oxidation associated with metal and seawater.

 One can only imagine how the Atlanteans designed their aircraft.
 Although much of this lost aeronautical technology is covered elsewhere on this web site, it should be noted that Atlantean aircraft probably looked much like a modern day deltoid hang-glider -- the most simplistic and easiest to construct method of human flight available to date.